suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   //   completed - device ota update is finished
 		   // time is the duration for the update
 		   // timestamp is the completion datetime in epoch of the update
+		   // This API should be polled until all devices have a completed or pending state (no ongoing state)

 		S. GET DEVICE HIERARCHY TREE
 		-  Request: